hcbr/Work_Project/README.md

 # Work_Project
-In Work_Project, only two projects have been updated.
+In Work_Project, three projects have been updated.
 ## senswatch
 This project can parse the .txt file of SensOmics watch.
 And we can obtain the conv and raw dataframes from the project.
 ## Band_data_Analysis